kaldius/file_vault2/SYSTEM_DOCUMENTATION.md

 **Behavior**:
 - Sets the `deleted` flag to `True` for the user file association
 - Updates user's storage usage by subtracting the file size
+- **Checks if any other users have non-deleted associations with the same file**
+- **If no other users own the file, physically deletes it from storage and removes the File record**
-- Does not delete the physical file (allows for deduplication and undelete)
+- If other users still own the file, preserves the physical file for deduplication
 - Returns 404 if file not found or already deleted
 - Only the file owner can delete their own files
+- Uses database transactions to ensure consistency
+- Gracefully handles storage deletion errors without failing the user association deletion

+**Physical File Deletion Logic**:
+- When a user deletes their file, the system checks `UserFile.objects.filter(file=file_obj, deleted=False).exists()`
+- If no active (non-deleted) associations exist, the physical file is removed from storage
+- The corresponding `File` record is also deleted from the database
+- If storage deletion fails, the error is logged but the user association deletion still succeeds

 **Undelete Functionality**:
 When a user uploads the same file (same content hash and filename) again after deletion:
-- The system automatically "undeletes" the existing association
+- If the physical file still exists (other users own it), the system automatically "undeletes" the existing association
 - Sets `deleted` flag back to `False`
 - Updates the tags with new values if provided
 - Restores the file size to user's storage usage
 - Returns the same `UserFile` ID as before deletion
+- If the physical file was deleted (no other users owned it), a new file is created normally

 ## Key Implementation Details